SirrorsMoore1975/SirrorsMoore1975/Documents/KEEPANDROIDOPEN/README.md

 the block.

 > ... __all__ apps from non-registered developers __will be blocked__ once their lock-down goes into effect.

+`GrapheneOS` which sandbox all applications, concern privacy and security of its users, has not been deemed by `Google` to receive earlier update to Android like Samsung or Amazon do.

 ## What can you do